alzix/mbed-os/components/TARGET_PSA/TARGET_TFM/tf-m-integration.md

         "extra_labels_add": ["MUSCA_A1_S", "PSA", "TFM"]
     },
 ```

+Example details:
+- Secure target:
+  - `"device_has_add": ["FLASH"]` and `"components_add": ["FLASHIAP"]` for enabling storage stack.
+Required by PSA Internal storage service.
+  - `"extra_labels_add": ["PSA", "TFM"]` are required to add PSA services and TF-M SPM implementation sources to a compilation
+  - all the macros from the example above are required
+  - must inherit from `SPE_Target`
+- Nonsecure target:
+  -  must inherit from `NSPE_Target`
+  - `"extra_labels_add": ["PSA", "TFM"]` are required to add PSA services and TF-M SPM implementation sources to a compilation
+  - all the macros from the example above are required
+  -  `post_binary_hook` is used to combine secure and non-secure images

 ### HAL
 For porting Mbed-OS & TF-M both Mbed-OS and TF-M HAL layers should be created.